Hands-on labs for LLMs, RAG & agents. Real GPUs.

 Build a Model Context Protocol server that exposes your company's tools and data — then connect a LangChain agent to it.
 Learn how MCP decouples tools from agents, when to use MCP vs Anthropic Skills vs native @tool, and why MCP is the emerging standard for AI tool interop.

-Multi-Agent Orchestration with LangGraph
+Build a Multi-Agent Supervisor with LangGraph

 Build a supervisor agent that routes queries to specialist agents — a core architecture pattern tested on the NCP-AAI exam.